OpenBMB/MiniCPM-V/README.md

 #### 📌 Pinned

+* [2025.01.26] 🔥🔥🔥 MiniCPM-o tops GitHub Trending and reaches 3rd on Hugging Face Trending!

 * [2025.01.13] 🔥🔥🔥 We open-source MiniCPM-o 2.6, which matches GPT-4o-202405 on vision, speech and multimodal live streaming.
 It advances popular capabitlies of MiniCPM-V 2.6, and supports various new fun features.
 Try it now!

 * [2024.08.17] 🚀🚀🚀 MiniCPM-V 2.6 is now fully supported by [official](https://github.com/ggerganov/llama.cpp) llama.cpp!
 GGUF models of various sizes are available [here](https://huggingface.co/openbmb/MiniCPM-V-2_6-gguf).